banelemasuku270-tech/IT-support-portfolio/README.md

 #### 📸 Diagnostics
 Used Task Manager to check if the application process was running or unresponsive.

-yet it was not running.
+The application process was not running.

 ![Diagnostics](software-app-inspection..PNG)